wxy20850606/wxy20850606.github.io/content/posts/2025/06/morning-routine.md

 A morning walk feels like a cleanse for my soul.
 With each step, I let go of tension, overthinking, negative selftalk, self doubt and worries about uncertanity.
-At the same time, i embrace confidence, motivation and courage.
+At the same time, I embrace confidence, motivation and courage.

 For example, now I even believe that uncertainty in life is a blessing in disguise.